Greg Matthews: India vs Australia 1986–87 and The Second Tied Test

 There were many heros throughout the exhausting five days of play, but with a doubt, the most unsung of them was Greg Matthews, who scored 44 and 27 not out and took five wickets in each innings.
 His stamina and resilience were absolutely staggering, especially on the last day, when he bowled 39.5 overs just about consecutively to keep us in the game and then ultimately tie it.
-Making his feat all the more noteworthy in the eyes of his fellow players was the fact that he wore two sleeveless sweaters throughout the day.
+Making his feat all the more noteworthy in the eyes of his fellow players was that he wore two sleeveless sweaters throughout the day.
 Actually, he gave one to the umpire when he fielded and only wore them both when he was bowling.
 We just shook our heads in disbelief, because it was so hot with 90-degree humidity, but as usual Greg had a theory.
 He explained that nomadic herders in the desert wore woollen coats because they kept the cool air in, thus acting as a kind of air-conditioner.